refenv/gh-automation/README.md

 ## Refenv Actions

 [![Status](https://github.com/refenv/actions/workflows/refenv.actions/badge.svg)](https://github.com/refenv/actions/actions?query=workflow%3Arefenv.actions)

+This workflow takes about 3 minutes to complete.

 This workflow shows how to utitlize the custom GitHub Action for cijoe/qemu, here is what it does: